csci265-team/HiddenFrame/proposal.md

 The team does not, overall, have a strong foundation in website creation.
 Since a 'social media site' is a large portion of the functionality of this project, this knowledge gap could be a potential problem.

-As with many security/privacy tool, this project has the potential to be abused my malicious actors.
+As with any security/privacy tool, this project has the potential to be abused my malicious actors.